BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

-Wheel and hand position: Turn wheels in the appropriate direction when parked uphill or downhill.
+Wheel and hand position: Turn wheels in the appropriate direction when parked on a uphill or downhill.
 Maintain a proper hand position by keeping both hands on the outside of the steering wheel.
 Where should you put your hands?
 Imagine the steering wheel is a clock.
 You can place your hands at the 9 o’ clock and 3 o’clock, or the 10 & 2 or even 8 & 4 position.
-Always keep both hands on the steering to maintain good steering control and do not rest your arms anywhere!
+Always keep both hands on the steering to maintain good steering control, do not hook or palm a steering wheel and do not rest your arms anywhere!

 COMMUNICATION